nest/nest-docker/README.md

 In the following, VERSION is the kind of docker image you want to use

-    - 'master' - complete install of latest NEST releaseh
+    - 'master' - complete install of latest NEST release
     - '2.12.0' - complete install of NEST 2.12.0
     - '2.14.0' - complete install of NEST 2.14.0
     - '2.16.0' - complete install of NEST 2.16.0